MrGroot97/client_boilerplate/readme.md

     2. Add react and its sub-package as a proDependencies
         * react // frontend js library,for defining components and handle Virtual DOM things
-        * react-dom // provides some methods to interact with real DOM Note:- As you know, just installing React is not enough because it’s impossible to compile React JSX. webpack is just a bundler.
+        * react-dom // provides some methods to interact with real DOM

+** Note:- As you know, just installing React is not enough because it’s impossible to compile React JSX. webpack is just a bundler.
 There is no function to transpile React JSX.
-So it’s time to use Babel !
+So it’s time to use Babel!

     3. Add Babel and its sub-package as a devDependencies
         * babel/core //core library of Babel is @babel/core
         * babel-loader //To use Babel with webpack, you need to use babel-loader,Loads ES2015+ code and transpiles to ES5 using Babel
+        * babel/runtime //package that contains a polyfill and many other things that Babel can reference.
+        * babel/cli // command line interface to use babel
         * babel/preset-env // is a smart transpile preset which covers most of advance javascript features.
         * core-js //polyfill preset for javascript
         * babel/preset-react // To transpile React JSX